 Open and Closed Tolling Structure

-A unique facet of th New York State Thruway, is that is utilized both open and closed tolling methods:
+A unique facet of the New York State Thruway, is that it once utilized both open and closed tolling methods:

 Open Tolling Portion

 The southern portion of the Thruway which begins / ends at the county line separating the Bronx (City of New York) / and Yonkers (Westchester County) and Woodbury - Harriman Toll Barrier (Orange County) is limited access, but this section is "open tolling" with fixed rate toll barriers at Yonkers and Spring Valley on the "main line", and New Rochelle on the New England Section, therefore it is possible to use portions of the Thruway without paying any tolls on this segment and in an freeway fashion.

 Continuing north after the Yonkers toll, you encounter the Tappan Zee Bridge crossing over the Hudson River.
 While originally there was a toll for northbound / westbound traffic, this was abolished in 1970 and the toll doubled for southbound / eastbound traffic.

 After crossing the Hudson River, the next toll barrier encountered was Spring Valley, at around Exit 14.
 In 1974, exact change lanes for passenger cars only were added to the barrier at Spring Valley to speed up toll payment process.
 In 1997, passenger cars were no longer require to pay the toll at the Spring Valley Barrier, however all other vehicle classes still have to pay their respective tolls.

 Closed Tolling Portion - (abolished November 13, 2020)